Israeli troops battle Hamas militants in southern Gaza

 Israel on Monday said it was not seeking to force Palestinian civilians to permanently leave their homes, but that it was instead seeking support from aid groups to improve infrastructure in a tiny coastal area of Gaza named Al-Mawasi.

-The system incorporates mobile phone and other signals, aerial surveillance and word from local sources, as well as AI, to maintain a constantly updating map showing population concentrations across the territory.

-But the UN humanitarian office OCHA has questioned the usefulness of such a tool in an area where access to telecommunications and electricity is sporadic.
+As well as dropping leaflets telling Palestinian civilians to evacuate, the army has been warning people in Gaza to leave certain areas ahead of impending strikes via messages to mobile phones.

-On Monday, all mobile and telephone services were cut across Gaza “due to the cut-off of main fibre routes from the Israeli side”, according to Palestinian telecommunications firm Paltel.
+But on Monday, all mobile and telephone services were cut across Gaza, according to Palestinian telecommunications firm Paltel.

-On Tuesday, global network monitor Netblocks confirmed Gaza residents were experiencing “a total loss of communications”.
+The Committee to Protect Journalists, a New York-based rights group, said it had documented 63 journalists and media workers killed in the war: 56 Palestinians, four Israelis and three Lebanese.

-The latest fighting followed the collapse last Friday of a Qatar-mediated truce that saw scores of Israeli and other hostages released in exchange for Palestinian prisoners.
+The fighting follows the collapse on Friday of a Qatar-mediated truce that saw scores of Israeli and other hostages released in exchange for Palestinian prisoners.

 The war has sparked fears of a wider regional conflict, with frequent exchanges of fire with Iran-backed Hezbollah across Israel’s border with Lebanon.

-On Tuesday, the Israeli military said its fighter jets had struck Hezbollah positions in Lebanon in response to launches on Monday from Lebanon into Israel.
+The Israeli military said its fighter jets had struck Hezbollah positions in response to cross-border fire from Lebanon.

+The Lebanese army said one of its soldiers was killed by Israeli fire on Tuesday — the first such death since cross-border hostilities began in October.

 The Israel-occupied West Bank has also seen a surge in violence, with more than 250 Palestinians killed there since the war began, according to Palestinian authorities.